tamberg/library/README.md

 - Use GitHub features

 ## Entities
-- Items: are borrowed by user / lent by admin (a file in this repository)
+- Items: are borrowed by users / lent by admins (a file in this repository)
 - Topics: group items (a directory, or a file with redirect links, in this repository)
 - Search: to find items by group or item name (a search for a directory or a file name)
 - Requests: to borrow this item for n weeks (an issue with the item name, user, timestamp)